shaileshbonzer/laravelshoppingcart/README.md

       'attributes' => array(
         'size' => 'L',
         'color' => 'blue'
-      )
       ),
+      'productId' => 568,
+      'isTaxable' => 0
+  ),
 ));

 // NOTE:
-// Please keep in mind that when adding an item on cart, the "id" should be unique as it serves as
+// Please keep in mind that when adding an item on cart, the "productId" should be unique as it serves as
 // row identifier as well.
-If you provide same ID, it will assume the operation will be an update to its quantity
+If you provide same productId, it will assume the operation will be an update to its quantity
 // to avoid cart item duplicates
 ```